lfcj/EssentialFeed/README.md

     -   MPV does not only have one presenter, it can have many presenters.
     -   MVVM does not only have one model, it can have a lot of different models and views.

+#### 32. MVVM: Reducing Boilerplate, Shifting Reusable Presentation Logic from Controllers into Cross-Platform (Stateful & Stateless) ViewModels, and Decoupling Presentation from UI Frameworks with Swift Generics

+-   Improving architectural separation between UI and core components with View Models
+-   Creating a reusable cross-platform Presentation layer with MVVM
+-   Implementing Stateful and Stateless View Models
+-   Using Generics to create reusable components

+    The goal of MVVM, created by Microsoft, was to eliminate the synchonisation of view events and model updates that controllers control in MVC.

+    This binding happens automatically with help of a `ViewModel` (for Microsoft).
+This is a reason why MVVM is also known as MVB (Model-View-Binder).
+Swift generally uses RxSwift or Combine to make this binding happen.

+    Here is a comparison between MVC and MVVM regarding their dependencies and flows:

+    ![MVC vs MVVM][10]

+    Notice the main difference is that the ViewModel does not hold a reference to the View as the Controller does in MVC.
+    Not making the View and the ViewModel depend on each other makes everything more reusable.
+They should communicate through a binding mechanism.
+In UIKit the VC can do that as the app must have at least one.

+    There is a lot of needed boilerplate, but view models allow reusability of UI components and a better architectural separation.

+    One **important recommendation** is that view models are platform and framework agnostic so they can be easily re-used on all platforms.

+    > You don’t have to choose between MVC or MVVM.
+You can mix and switch MVC with MVVM to organize your UI layer as needed.
+We recommend you to use the best option for the problem at hand.
+For example, if you find yourself duplicating code across View Controllers or performing value transformations in View Controllers, you should think of moving the logic to a reusable platform-agnostic ViewModel.
+Otherwise, a simple MVC solution would do just fine.
+Caio & Mike.

+    An example of Dependency Injection together with Swift's generics together to create a modular design is injecting a transformer from Data to Image in order to stay away from having the ViewModel depend on UIKit.
+Example:

+    For UIKit:
+    ```
+    FeedImageViewModel(model: model, imageLoader: loader, imageTransformer: UIImage.init)
+    ```
+    For WatchKit:
+    ```
+    FeedImageViewModel(model: model, imageLoader: loader, imageTransformer: WKImage.init)
+    ```

 [1]: https://www.essentialdeveloper.com/articles/the-minimum-you-should-do-to-prevent-memory-leaks-in-swift

 [2]: https://www.essentialdeveloper.com/articles/xctest-swift-setup-teardown-vs-factory-methods